epiverse-connect/epiverse-map/design.md

 This work is mostly targeted at the following persona:

-- PEI tool implementer
+- Pandemic & Epidemic Intelligence tool implementer
-- PEI tool creator
+- Pandemic & Epidemic Intelligence tool creator
-- domain expert
+- Domain expert

 with the following user story: